-This article was originally published on July 8, at which point the stock being teased was around $13 — it is being circulated again today and sending a lot of questions our way, so we’re re-posting this teaser solution for you… the article below has not been updated in any meaningful way (the ad is also largely unchanged, as far as we can tell, and is still dated June 2020), but the shares are now trading at closer to $20.
-I’ve added a bit of an update to the bottom of the article, but most of what follows is unchanged from when we originally published it three months ago.
+The first version of this article was published on July 8, at which point the stock being teased was around $13 — Fessler’s teaser ad is being circulated again and sending a lot of questions our way, so we’re re-posting this teaser solution for you… the ad is largely unchanged, as far as we can tell, and is still dated June 2020, but the shares are now trading at closer to $25.
+I’ve added an update to the bottom of the article, but most of what follows is unchanged from when we originally published it six months ago.

 The teaser ad I’m reviewing today is from David Fessler, a pitch for his Strategic Trends Investor ($79/yr) that has been running for a few days now.
 It’s all about a miraculous machine with some little ceramic tiles that will power our world and make us all rich… ready?